Israel's Judgement

-Those who love the people Israel want to understand how God will bless his chosen nation.
-However, before we can understand their return blessing, we must first understand how they came under judgement, and to understand their judgement we must understand why they were chosen.
+Those who love the people of Israel want to understand how God will bless his chosen nation.
+However, before we can understand Israel's return blessing, we must first understand how they fell from blessing, and to understand their desolation, we must understand why they were chosen.

 Israel Guilty

-Then when the Son of God came to his own people, they refused to receive him (Jn 1:11).
+When the Son of God came to his own people, they refused to receive him (John 1:11).
 The people of Jerusalem initially accepted Jesus, but when he refused to be their king, they rejected him.
 Their leaders deliberately plotted and planned his death.
 They chose to see him dead, rather than lose their place of authority and privilege.
 They organised his crucifixion, a cruel and painful death.
-This final act of rebellion brought the Jewish nation under the judgement of God.
+By this final act of rebellion, the Jewish nation lost the blessing and protection of God.
 When the people were pleading with Pilate to crucify Jesus, he refused to take responsibility.

 "I am innocent of this man's blood," he said, "it is your responsibility."
 All the people answered, "Let his blood be on us and on our children" (Matt 27:24,25).

 The Jewish people took upon themselves responsibility for the blood of Jesus.
-As a result, they came under the judgement of God and placed a curse on their children.
+As a result, they placed themselves and their children under a curse.

 The Bible also teaches that the Jews rather than the Romans are guilty.
 As Jesus was being crucified, he prayed for the Romans,